-This project has helped to strengthen the position of the Lenin Icebreaker as the main tourist attraction in the Kola region, and also to provide a venue for science communication related to the Arctic.
+The project has reinforced the Lenin Icebreaker’s position as the main tourist attraction in the Kola region.
+What’s more, it has transformed it into a venue for science communication related to the Arctic region.

 Services- Story, Research & Interpretation - Concept Design & Visualisation - Scheme & Detailed Design - Project Engineering & Technical Design - Interior Design, Set and Staging Design - Lighting, Audio, Video, Network Design - Writing & Content Development - Consultancy

 Sarner has a track record creating immersive experiences on board ships.
 We have designed and installed projects for the HMS Belfast in London and the FRAM ship in Norway.
 The Arctic Centre at University of Lapland approached Sarner to design an immersive exhibition for the decommissioned Lenin Icebreaker, shedding new light on life aboard the world’s first nuclear-powered icebreaker and highlighting intricacies of its operation and its historical significance.